Çaldıran, Van

+Çaldıran (Ebex, Աբաղա) is a municipality and district of Van Province, Turkey.
+Its area is 1,478 km2, and its population is 58,635 (2022).

 As mayor Leyla Atsak from the Peoples' Democratic Party (HDP) was elected in the local elections of March 2019.
 However Leyla Atsak was barred from holding office by the Supreme Election Board (YSK), despite being approved as a candidate by the YSK before the elections due to have being dismissed from public office in the past. Şefık Ensari from the Justice and Development Party (AKP) who came in second in the elections was given the mayorship instead.
-Adem Can became the Kaymakam in September 2019.
+Hasan Hüsnü Türker became the kaymakam in August 2021.

 The town is in an earthquake prone area; 3,840 people were killed by a 7.2 magnitude earthquake in 1976.

 In the district was found an archaeological site of a former building on a hill 2000 m above sea level.

 Archaeology

 In June 2022, Turkish-Mongolian archaeologists led by Ersel Çağlıtütuncigil announced the discovery of the ruins of a summer palace (caravanserai) thought to have been constructed by the Mongol Ilkhanate State ruler Hulagu Khan and decorated with swastika or "tamga" shaped roof tiles in the 1260s.
 Ceramic kilns, tricolor-glazed ceramics, bricks, glazed roof tiles, porcelain were also among the finds.